rnb3ds/docs-site/docs/en/httpc/api-reference/middleware.md

 func Chain(middlewares ...MiddlewareFunc) MiddlewareFunc
 ```

 Combines multiple middleware into a single middleware.
-Executes in the order passed, with the last middleware calling the final Handler after processing.
+Executes in the order passed; the last middleware calls the final Handler when done.

 ```go
 combined := httpc.Chain(